fredericbonnet/cmake-test-explorer/README.md

 ### The Testing UI shows no error but the test list is empty

-The extension autodetects CMake build directories by finding all `CMakeCache.txt` in the workspace.
-Ensure you have at least one and run `ctest -C Debug` from there
+The extension autodetects CMake build directories with tests enabled by finding all directories in the workspace having both `CMakeCache.txt` and `CTestTestfile.cmake`.
+Ensure you have at least one and run `ctest -C Debug` from there.

 <!-- Links -->